Skip to main content

 Can I use Brilinta or Plavix with alcohol?

-It is best to avoid drinking alcohol while taking blood thinners like Brilinta or Plavix.
+It is recommended to avoid drinking alcohol while taking blood thinners like Brilinta or Plavix.
 This is because alcohol also has blood-thinning properties.
 Drinking alcohol can compound the effects of these drugs and increase the risk of serious bleeding.

 How long do you have to take Brilinta after a stent?